- All Topics

 In addition to using the four “right” practices, you must keep the lubricant clean.
 This means it should be properly filtered and free of solid or liquid contaminants, including other lubricants.
 Oil should be filtered before being put into the engine and then maintained in this condition while in service.

 Only high-quality filters should be used.
 You may choose to install a bypass filter, which works with 5-10 percent of the circulating oil.
 This filters the oil better than a conventional filter.
 Premium air filters should also be installed, and correct replacement procedures followed to make certain the air entering the combustion chamber is clean.

 An effective oil analysis program in which samples are taken periodically can help monitor the presence of contaminants in the oil, such as fuel, glycol and soot.
 If these elements exceed the normal levels, corrective actions should be taken.

-It’s always important to keep your lubricants dry, but while water contamination is a frequent issue in many machines, it is not a common problem in engine oils.
+It’s always important to keep your lubricants dry — water contamination is a frequent issue in many machines.
 Lubricants should also be kept cool.
 This means the oil should operate at relatively low temperatures based on the engine and application.
 In general, the higher the operating temperature, the shorter the lubricant life.
 Normal operating temperatures should be maintained to preserve the lubricant’s properties and life.